epfl-cs358/2024sp-exoskeleton/README.md

 ### Prerequisites

 Comprehensive list of elements we used in our project along with needed equipment.
 To construct the device, one should
-> buy:
+- buy:
   -	Arduino Uno Board
-  -
+  -	Power supply GST60A12-P1J
   -	Board LM2596
   -	DC Power Jack PJ-102B
  -	4 bowden cables
 -	4 Servo motors DMS15-270
 -	MIDI keyboard
 -	Velcro tape